-- The Prompt Payment of Accounts Act, 1997. - European Communities (Late Payments in Commercial Transactions) Regulations, 2012 (S.I.
-No. 580 of 2012) as amended by European Communities (Late Payment in Commercial Transactions) (Amendment) Regulations 2016 (S.I.
+- The Prompt Payment of Accounts Act, 1997. - (Late Payment in Commercial Transactions) (Amendment) Regulations 2016 (S.I.
 No. 281 of 2016) to combat late payments in commercial transactions.
 These Regulations apply to contracts for goods and services supplied to ESB. - Construction Contracts Act 2013.
 This Act applies to construction contracts over €10,000.